 It requires specialized training for someone to be able to field questions from the media, so having a person with the right skill set and experience is crucial.

 PR policy should be written for how to manage communications or respond to any number of situations or events.

 This includes communicating with employees, the news media, or a public announcement regarding a church-sponsored event.

 For example, identifying what information gets shared and how the information is communicated about a community outreach event is what the policy outlines and clarifies.

 4. Public Relations Strategy Plan Implementation

-Implementing the plan according to policy requires church budgeting, scheduling and a process to roll out the plan.
-Budgeting and timing of implementation is critical to the end result.
-For example, dollars may be budgeted for printed material about a church sponsored event or community outreach.
+Implementing the plan according to policy requires church budgeting, scheduling, and a process to roll out the plan.
+Budgeting and timing of communications can impact the end result.

-A good PR strategy can help build relationships with congregants, donors, employees and the general public.
-Having a reputation for positive things such as giving back to the community, a great place to worship, or supportive of other social needs can do more to acquire new members than any other form of advertising.
-People like to connect with a church that is doing the work of the Kingdom!
+In addition, maintaining a reputation for positive things, such as giving back to the community, providing a great place to worship, or supporting the social needs within the community, can do more to recruit new members than any other form of advertising.

 Does your church have a PR strategy?